yxgeee/MMT/README.md

 **Note that the baseline mentioned in our paper is slightly different from the general clustering-based baseline:**
 + For fair comparison in the ablation study, the baseline in our paper utilized the same dual-model framework as our MMT but using only hard pseudo labels (no soft labels and no mean-teachers), i.e. setting `--soft-ce-weight 0 --soft-tri-weight 0 --alpha 0` in the training scripts.
 + The general clustering-based baseline is illustrated as above, which contains only one model.
 The model is training with a cross-entropy loss and a triplet loss, supervised by hard pseudo labels.
-+ Although the baseline in our paper adopted dual models which are *independently* trained with hard losses, but the features extracted for clustering are averaged from dual models.
-It is **the only difference** from general clustering-based baseline.
++ Although the baseline in our paper adopted dual models that are *independently* trained with hard losses, the features extracted for clustering are averaged from dual models.
+It is **the only difference** from the general clustering-based baseline.

-Here, we supported training with general clustering-based baseline for further academic usage.
+Here, we supported training with the general clustering-based baseline for further academic usage.
 For example, Duke-to-Market with ResNet-50
 ```shell
 # for K-Means